 — Martin S Taylor (@martinstaylor) August 7, 2017

-Don't worry, though, if you don't really see what you think you're supposed to — you're not alone.
-The internet is awash with individuals speculating on whether they had just fallen victim to a hoax, or if there was something wrong with a large percentage of the population's brains.
+Don't worry, though — if you don't really see what you think you're supposed to, you're not alone.
+The internet is awash with individuals speculating on whether they just fell victim to a hoax or if there's something wrong with a large percentage of the population's brains.
 Fortunately, thanks to mathematicians over the past couple of centuries, we can unequivocally say that the lines are in fact straight.
 You just have to convince your mind to see what it's supposed to.

 Real talk: when you do actually see it correctly after staring at it for hours, boy is it a satisfying feeling.
 Spend some time with a full-size version of Skye's photo, below.